Paul-Lecander/NHTSA-Crash-Predictor/README.md

 ## **Application**
 A JavaScript web application has been built, allowing the user to provide information about their upcoming trip.
 Upon submitting the form, the application performs the algorithm that was identified by machine learning to determine if the user is likely to get injured, if they were to be involved in a car accident.

-With Segment 2, we have made significant progress with our web application.
-Here are the highlights:
+Overview of application:
 1. The application is running on the Heroku platform and available at the following URL: https://all-gas-no-brakes.herokuapp.com/
 2. We have a separate repository for the web application where all of us are able to contribute: https://github.com/haldud/all-gas-no-brakes
-3. We can make connections from our Node.js application hosted in Heroku to our PostgreSQL database hosted in AWS.
+3. The Node.js application hosted in Heroku makes direct connectons to our PostgreSQL database hosted in AWS.
 4. We started with the [SB Admin 2](https://startbootstrap.com/theme/sb-admin-2) template to make a visually appealing dashboard.
-5. The Age Distribution chart on the [charts](https://all-gas-no-brakes.herokuapp.com/charts.html) page retrieves data from the database in real-time.
+5. The summary counts on the [crashboard](https://all-gas-no-brakes.herokuapp.com/) page retrieve data from the database in real-time.
 Below are the code changes involved.
-We will follow a similar model for additional visualizations.
    - API to retrieve data from the DB: https://github.com/haldud/all-gas-no-brakes/blob/main/routes/cssr.js
-   - Code to call the API and generate the age bar chart: https://github.com/haldud/all-gas-no-brakes/blob/main/public/js/age-bar-chart.js
+6. The Tableau Data Visualizations that have been built and that are visible from the crashboard are hosted with iFrames.
-6. Our plan is also to host the Tableau Data Visualizations that have been built with the use of iFrames.
+7. The [injury predictor](https://all-gas-no-brakes.herokuapp.com/injury-predictor.html) page is available and fully functional.
-7. We will next work on importing our models into the application, providing options for the user to enter fields, and finally running the model with the user provided data to determine the likelihood of injury.
+   - The machine learning models that were built in Python are loaded into the application and performed any time a values changes.

 ### **The Finished Application**</br>
 #### Crashboard